How to Prevent a Flooded Basement and How Much It Will Cost to Fix

 Basement Sump Pump

 Despite their sturdiness relative to most things in our lives, foundations are more flexible than you might expect.
 They breathe, settle and respond to the world around them.
 Because concrete is porous, it's vulnerable to such forces as capillary suction and vapor diffusion where groundwater migrates into drier areas.
-This type of moisture often won't warrant a rowboat but can be responsible for that dank basement feeling and mold-and-mildew issues.
+This type of moisture often can be responsible for that dank basement feel and mold-and-mildew issues.
 Hairline and cosmetic cracks are common in foundation floors and walls and are often no cause for worry, but some cracks will allow both air and groundwater to seep into the basement or be an indicator of a bigger problem.
 Size matters here, as does location and orientation.

 Solution: We mentioned sealing the exterior of the foundation if it's exposed for repair: Internally applied barriers are an option, too, in the form of either a membrane (a thick sheet of plastic) or a liquid product you paint on.
 A membrane barrier is most often installed with an internal perimeter drain system present, so the system moves the water that does arrive to a drain and then outside.
 If you are waterproofing prior to finishing your basement, consider any sealing in conjunction with this work because finished walls and floor coverings have specific requirements for the foundation's condition.
 Regarding cracks: Small cracks can be fixed using epoxy, concrete products or polyurethane foam.
 Larger cracks may signal issues that could eventually require foundation correction, stabilization and reinforcement.